MrPeanutButta/log2BGP/bigplgd/doc/start-cli.markdown

 footer: true
 ---
 ### Command-line Interface
-The command line interface to bgpd loosely follows a familier Cisco IOS style syntax.
+The command line interface to bigpld loosely follows a familiar Cisco IOS style syntax.
 There are also various modes of operation that will allow user or admin level commands to be entered.
+The CLI can be started with `sudo`.

+    sudo bigplg-cli

 ### User Exec
 The user exec prompt is initially set to 0x01 which allows common commands to be accessed.
 Below is an example of just a few commands that would be visible to the non admin user.